-The FNFA issued its inaugural bond of $90 million in June 2014. $50 million was added to the bond in July 2015 and $110 million in May 2016 for a total of $250 million.
-The 28 participating First Nations are using the funds raised by the FNFA to support infrastructure and economic development projects for their communities.
+The FNFA issued its inaugural bond of $90 million in June 2014. $50 million was added to the bond in July 2015, $110 million in May 2016, and $126 million in October 2017, for a total of $ 376 million.
+The 41 participating First Nations are using the funds raised by the FNFA to support infrastructure and economic development projects for their communities.

 First Nations participating in the FNFMA

 Since 2006, 229 First Nations are scheduled to (or participating in) the FNFMA, and more are asking to be added on a regular basis.

 - 113 of these First Nations now collect tax under the FNFMA

 - 106 have had their financial performance certified by the First Nations Financial Management Board